Brandon-Baker11/Configuring-Active-Directory/Active-Directory-Labs/Access-Based-Enumeration.md

 <img width="1059" height="898" alt="Screenshot from 2025-08-10 14-12-38" src="https://github.com/user-attachments/assets/8af7a55e-4c77-4b79-8a47-b553e26290c7" />

-Click the **Advanced** tab to and fill in the bubble next to **Set explicit view permissions on the DFS folder** and click **Configure view permissions**
+Click the **Advanced** tab and fill in the bubble next to **Set explicit view permissions on the DFS folder** and click **Configure view permissions**
 <img width="1059" height="898" alt="Screenshot from 2025-08-10 14-18-09" src="https://github.com/user-attachments/assets/efe8167c-e345-49c9-a387-e61d6aa4878a" />

-Add the security group that grant access the target folder.
+Add the security group that will grant access the target folder.
 Click **Apply**.
 Follow the same steps for any other folders within the DFS namespace.
 <img width="1059" height="898" alt="Screenshot from 2025-08-10 14-23-56" src="https://github.com/user-attachments/assets/42c97a76-fe76-42a5-ae19-718f4afaff4b" />

-Now I'll log back into my client as a user that only has access to the **IT** folder.
+Now I'll sign back into my client as a user that only has access to the **IT** folder.
 That should be the only folder that is visible after enabling ABE.
 <img width="1072" height="898" alt="Screenshot from 2025-08-10 14-36-05" src="https://github.com/user-attachments/assets/94b80078-3d63-4837-a081-b83835429ee5" />